 Choosing a colour palette:

 Colour palette is a totally personal choice and with so many options, it is a great opportunity to establish the aesthetic for your day.
 Bridal white is a beautiful and classic wedding colour palette.
 It will be timeless and chic 10, 20 or 50 years from now.
 We love it.
-However, injecting colour into your day can bring an undeniable joyfulness to your day.
+However, injecting some colour can bring an undeniable joyfulness to your day.
 If you really want to do something other than white but you’re nervous about adding colour here are some examples:

 - Add a soft colour to a mostly white palette.
 Ex.
 Soft lavender and white for a feminine and romantic palette that still feels classic.